fastlane/docs/docs/getting-started/ios/setup.md

 ### Use a Gemfile

 It is recommended that you use a Gemfile to define your dependency to _fastlane_.
-This will clearly define the used fastlane version, and its dependencies, and will also speed up using fastlane.
+This will clearly define the used fastlane version, and its dependencies, and will also speed up using _fastlane_.

 - Create a `Gemfile` with the content
 ```ruby